feldera/dist-design/README.md

 updating the scale data without processing any input and immediately committing again.

+> 💡 The number of workers must be the same for an initial run and recovery, but they can be divided across a different number of hosts.

 > 💡 The final design approach listed under [input/output
 synchronization](#inputoutput-synchronization) would allow recovery at different scale.